 On April 1, 2019 the Company announced that it arranged for certain financing required to bridge the Company to the previously announced anticipated sale of its DenseLight subsidiary.
-That sale is scheduled to be completed in October 2019, subject to certain conditions including shareholder and other approvals.
-The Company expects to generate cash proceeds of approximately \$26 million to \$30 million (CAD\$34.5 million to CAD\$40 million) upon completion of the DenseLight sale.
+That sale was scheduled to be completed in October 2019, subject to certain conditions including shareholder and other approvals.
+The Company expected to generate cash proceeds of approximately \$26 million (CAD\$34.5 million) upon completion of the DenseLight sale.